 For you empaths, I leave the infuriating gift of the Serenity Prayer:

 …grant me the serenity to accept the things I cannot change, courage to change the things I can, and wisdom to know the difference….

 Aside from a commitment from you to hone this skill, you will benefit from having people around you with the authority and insight to help you hone said skill.

-By its very nature, most people who experience empathy burnout don’t realize this is happening until a close peer or mentor points it out.
+By its very nature, most people who experience Empathy Burnout don’t realize this is happening until someone close to them points it out.
 Ensure that you’re surrounded by good people, especially strong mentors and managers who will naturally recognize this quality in you, help you separate the things you can change from the things you cannot, and channel your awareness productively for the benefit of the larger team.